 Even worse, I find myself lacking the ability and desire to listen.
 If I am losing these skills, it is inevitable that our kids will never have them.
 What skills are our kids missing out on?
 Here are 8 communication skills kids have lost or will lose if we don’t make some serious changes.

-When we communicate primarily via text/email, we lose the ability to recognize and read non-verbal behaviors in others.
-[Tweet This] As is often said, non-verbal communication speaks even louder than verbal communication.
+When we communicate primarily via text, we lose the ability to recognize and read non-verbal cues in others.
+As is often said, non-verbal communication speaks even louder than verbal communication.

 When we spend so much time on our phones, we lose the ability to serve and focus on others.
 A friend of mine who teaches at a public high school notes that when he started teaching, kids in his classes would talk to each other in the hallways and in the classroom.
 Now when he walks into his classroom, everyone is on a phone and most kids aren’t talking to each other.
 In the process, we become much more focused on our own needs instead of the needs of others.

-Sometimes we just need to look someone in the eye, cry on someone’s shoulder, laugh with someone or get/give a reassuring hug or pat on the shoulder.
+Sometimes we just need to look someone in the eye, cry on someone’s shoulder, laugh with someone, or get or give a reassuring hug or pat on the shoulder.
 The more we rely on written/texted communication, the more we miss out on physical touch, encouragement, and affection from a friend.

-Our kids don’t possess the ability to listen to adults or their friends at the same time they listen to music, shows, or games on their devices.
-Not only do our kids lack the ability, they lack the desire.
-Our kids CHOOSE to ignore or tune out others instead of engaging with them.
+Our kids don’t possess the ability to listen to adults or their friends simultaneously as they listen to music, shows, or games on their devices.
+Not only do our kids lack the ability, but they lack the desire.
+Our kids choose to ignore or tune out others instead of engaging with them.

 When our kids are used to communicating in short bursts, they lose the ability to build a case or an argument.
 So much of life as an adult is centered around putting together cohesive thoughts that build upon each other.
-Our kids learned to communicate with emoji’s, Bitmoji’s, and GIFs instead of words which hold them back from putting together deeper thoughts or arguments.
+Our kids learned to communicate with emojis, Bitmojis, and GIFs instead of words, which holds them back from putting together deeper thoughts or arguments.

-What other communication skill do you think kids are losing?
+Sound off: What other communication skills do you think kids are losing?